chaimzushe/chess/README.md

 ### Features
 - A modest ai. the computer calculates one move ahead to choose its best move.
-- Available moves for a selected piece are  highlighting.
+- Available moves for a selected piece are  highlighted.
 This was achieved, by checking the position of the cursor, extracting the piece thats sitting in that position, and fetching all its possible moves.

 ### Implementation

 - Uses modules to extract methods common to several types of pieces.
-This helped keep keeping the code DRY. i.e. the queen, rook, and bishop classes include the slidable module.
+This helped keeping the code DRY. i.e. the queen, rook, and bishop classes include the slidable module.
 The knight and king class include the stepping module.

 - A point system.
-A method loops through the pieces on the board and assigns a score, based on each piece's value. subtracting points if its an opponents piece, and adding points if it's the current player's pieces.
+Achieved by writing a method that loops through the pieces on the board and assigning a score, based on each piece's value. subtracting points if its an opponents piece, and adding points if it's the current player's pieces.

 ```
 def score(color)